Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

-But in a way that was good, because part of Magnus as well is you can't, I mean, Podcasting 101, everyone wants infinite amounts of the same content that's also consistently fresh and new every week.
+But in a way that was good, because part of Magnus as well is, you can't, I mean, Podcasting 101, everyone wants infinite amounts of the same content that's also consistently fresh and new every week.

 I mean, all, all you have to do is give exactly the same thing --